-Boosting the development and uptake of emerging technologies, such as artificial intelligence (AI), Blockchain, Internet of Things (IoT) and 5G, is crucial to the sustained competitiveness of the manufacturing sector in Europe.
+Boosting the development, uptake and protection of emerging technologies, such as artificial intelligence (AI), Blockchain, Internet of Things (IoT), 5G and additive manufacturing (3D printing) is crucial to the sustained competitiveness of the manufacturing sector in Europe.
 To achieve this, Member States and the EU need to join forces to optimise public and private investments and R&D projects.
-Moreover, further regulatory harmonisation is required, to remove barriers to the free movement of data and digital services.
+Moreover, further regulatory harmonisation is required to remove barriers to the free movement of data and digital services.

-To avoid undermining the digitisation of EU industrial value chains, the digital transformation of industry must be thoroughly considered when formulating EU digital policies.
-In particular, it is important to distinguish between B2B and B2C applications and avoid the risk that business-to-business digital services are limited by regulations that seek to address consumer-facing issues.
-Machine-tomachine communication in the context of IoT or business application of AI do not pose the same potential risk to people as consumer-facing applications and therefore these should not be over-regulated.
+No overregulation of B2B applications: To avoid undermining the digitisation of EU industrial value chains, the digital transformation of industry must be thoroughly considered when formulating EU digital policies.
+In particular, it is important to distinguish between B2B and B2C applications and avoid the risk that business-to-business digital services are limited by regulations, directly or indirectly, that seek to address consumer-facing issues.
+IoT, or the business application of AI, do not pose the same potential risk to people as consumer-facing applications and should therefore not be overregulated.